vintonl/MakeChangeProject/README.md

 ### Technologies:

-This program was written using Java.
+This program was written in Java using Eclipse.
+Additionally, I used Git and Github to post and share this program.

 ### Lessons learned: